Thermal Hall conductivity near field-suppressed magnetic order in a Kitaev-Heisenberg model

 \emph{Results}: We consider first $\kappa_{xy}/T$ in the Kitaev limit $J/K=0,$ see Fig. \ref{fig:thermalhall}.
-Introduction of a magnetic field hybridizes the dispersing majoranas with pairs of visons \cite{zhang2022theory} whose excitation energy at zero field is $\Delta_{\text{pair}}\approx 0.065 K.$ The hybridization results in gapping of the bulk majoranas and appearance of chiral Majorana edge modes \cite{kitaev2006anyons}, a finite dispersion for the static visons, and a suppression of topological order \cite{purification_pollmann,Kitaev_field_gap} beyond $h\sim 0.02 K$ with a concomitant gapping of the edge states \cite{Kitaev_field_gap}.
+Introduction of a magnetic field hybridizes the dispersing majoranas with pairs of visons \cite{zhang2022theory} whose excitation energy at zero field is $\Delta_{\text{pair}}\approx 0.065 K.$ The hybridization results in gapping of the bulk majoranas and appearance of chiral Majorana edge modes \cite{kitaev2006anyons}, vison fluctuations/hopping, and a suppression of topological order \cite{purification_pollmann,Kitaev_field_gap} beyond $h\sim 0.02 K$ with a concomitant gapping of the edge states \cite{Kitaev_field_gap}.
 Fractionalization may however survive to higher fields, as evidenced from quasiparticle stability analysis \cite{Aman2020}, and also experimentally from specific heat measurements \cite{tanaka2022thermodynamic}.
-At high fields $h/K \sim 1,$ fractionalization is lost and local spin flips (magnons) constitute the elementary excitations.
-We have taken sufficiently large cylinder lengths such that the edge currents have declined to very small values in the center of the cylinder (see S.M.) thus ensuring that the left and right edge currents do not overlap.
+At high fields $h/K \gtrsim 0.1,$ fractionalization is lost (evidenced e.g. in the steep fall in $\gamma,$ see inset of Fig. \ref{fig:thermalhall}) and local spin flips (magnons) constitute the elementary excitations.